Sats-Terminal/spark-bridge-backend/btc_indexer/Readme.md

 ## Btc verifier

-Uses Titan verifier for verifying transactions in Bitcoin network.
+Uses Maestro (mainnet/testnet) or Titan (local regtest) indexers for verifying transactions in the Bitcoin network.
+Set `BITCOIN_NETWORK` to `regtest` to keep using the bundled Titan service, otherwise provide `MAESTRO_API_URL` and `MAESTRO_API_KEY` and the indexer will switch to Maestro automatically.

 ### Docker draft deployment